vidius/atom-pain-split/README.md

 # Pain Split

+*This package is no longer being actively developed.* I don't use Atom any more.
+If you want to be the new maintainer, by all means, just ask.

+In the mean time, I'll at least try and fix bugs for a while longer, but I don't think I'll do feature requests.

+---

 Atom's `pane:split-*` commands suck if you want to do anything else but re-open the current document in your shiny new pane.
 Pain Split is here to help.